On the Cohomology of the Classifying Spaces of Projective Unitary Groups: Multiplicative Constructions and Twisted Tensor Products

-This appendix is a condensed and slightly verified version of exp.
-2-11 of \cite{Ca}, the infamous \emph{S{\'e}minaire Henri Cartan}.
+This appendix is a review of part \emph{S{\'e}minaire Henri Cartan} required for Section \ref{DG Alg}, with twisted tensor products (\cite{Br}, Brown, 1959) as an example.
 The author makes no claim of originality to materials in this appendix.
 As in the introduction, all DGA's involved are graded-commutative and augmented over the base ring $R$, which is either $\mathbb{Z}$ or $\mathbb{Z}/p$ for some prime $p$.
-These conditions are slightly stronger then that in Cartan's original work, but do no harm to our application and make considerable simplification.